lrq3000/openarena_engine_serversidedemos/README.md

 currently: only gentity_t->entityShared_t and gentity_t->entityState_t and playerState_t are recorded.
 Other fields (except health and speed) are NOT recorded (eg: gclient_s *client, gitem_t *item, etc..).
 Please note that we already save a maximum of data, in fact all the data that will ever be needed.
 But this is not generic (we pick each info we want), maybe it would be better to have a generic save function for the whole data structure, easily adaptable to any game that adds more data fields?

-* SendConsoleCommand save in demos (will record postgame data and teamtask) G_SEND_CONSOLE_COMMAND and reproduce with Cbuf_ExecuteText( args[1], VMA(2) ); - not a good idea because there are map_restart commands that may be caught, and we don't want that (and without this hook, the patch really works pretty well).
+* SendConsoleCommand save in demos (will record postgame data and teamtask) G_SEND_CONSOLE_COMMAND and reproduce with Cbuf_ExecuteText( args[1], VMA(2) ); - not a good idea because there are map_restart commands that may be catched, and we don't want that (and without this hook, the patch really works pretty well).

 * Prevent all recorded sv_game.c commands to be accepted when demo_playback?
 Bad idea I think.